 Best Practices and Recommendations

-Alert Logic recommends that you keep the Extended Endpoint Protection for Windows Server Agent in Detect mode (the default installation mode) for a minimum of two weeks, which is important to ensure no false positives.
+Alert Logic recommends that you keep the Extended Endpoint Protection for Windows Server Agent in Detect mode (protection "off") for a minimum of two weeks, which is important to ensure no false positives.
 For environments with critical assets and/or frequently changing development, it is highly recommended that you keep the EEP Windows Server Agent in Detect Mode only.

 Alert Logic also recommends the EEP agent be utilized on Windows and Mac desktop and laptop end user systems.
 For Windows Server assets, Alert Logic recommends a thorough consideration of the operational and resource requirements before installing the EEP agent.
 Alert Logic only recommends the EEP agent be installed on Windows servers when there is a security need identified for file-less malware detection and when the Endpoint Notification feature has been configured to alert operational teams to potential threats immediately.
 Additionally, we recommend that you couple EEP with another endpoint vendor to ensure full coverage for vulnerabilities, as EEP is exclusively focused on detecting file-less malware.